 An indicator of its deadly toxicity is revealed by something called aposometic coloration, or coloration that is bright and contrasting to the environment.
 We see this in many poisonous or dangerous animals like the coral snake or red velvet ants.
 It's not only beautiful, but it serves as a warning.

 Perhaps the most well-known and mind-blowing ability of the flamboyant cuttlefish is their powers of camouflage.
 Nothing else in the animal kingdom comes even close to the almost supernatural ability these creatures have at mimicking their surroundings.
-It's hard to believe it is the same animal when looking at the image below!

 It far exceeds even the chameleon because the cuttlefish's nervous system is directly connected to its skin pigment cells.
 It can instantaneously change color, texture, and the shape of its skin.
 Chameleons on the other hand have slow acting hormone-controlled pigment cells and they do not actively try to mimic their surroundings.
 Their colors are more reflective of their mood instead.